ern0/posixino/README.md

 ### Now ###

-The library is in early stage, list of working functions:
+The library is in early stage:

-- `Serial.print` functions work
+- `Serial.print` works,
-- `digitalWrite` works
+- `digitalWrite` works with console output.

 Stubs created for `WebClient`.